Sync API

 ops | JSON Object | A list enclosing all the tasks to run on MPO. | Yes |

-ops[].processID | number | The ID of the Process you want to run. | Yes |
+ops[].conv_id | number | The ID of the process or state diagram that you want to run. | Yes |

 ops[].type | string | The type of task.
-Usually ‘create’. | Yes |
+Usually create . | Yes |

 ops[].obj | string | An object type.
-Usually ‘task’. | Yes |
+Usually task . | Yes |

 ops[].data | JSON Object | An object with key-value pairs of the parameters to pass into the task. | Yes |